 However, I found both articles disappointing to read.

-Still, no healthy individual or civilized community wants conflict.
-Neither do Christians, in the name of peace, have to walk blindly around propagating an ignorance about the true nature of a clear and determined enemy; particularly one that has already proven their hostile intentions towards Christians, Jews and the West in general.
+No healthy individual or civilised community wants war.
+At the same time, Christians don’t have to walk around blindly ignoring the true nature of a clear and determined enemy, all in the name of peace.
+Particularly an enemy, such as I.S (Islamic State) who has already proven their hostile intentions towards Christians, Jews and the West in general.

 Costello and Arnold’s historical comparisons are fair.
-However, I am yet to see the euphoria over the West’s involvement in this war, especially to the degree of enthusiasm that was on display in World War One.
+However, I’m yet to see the same euphoria that was exhibited prior to World War one, in responses to the West’s involvement in this war against I.S.

 (Headquarters Nights (1917:23).

-Finally, when conflict is imposed on us, a good percentage of the time it will mean being drawn into a position where most just “push backs” are twisted and used by aggressors, and spectators alike, as evidence of a ‘disproportionate’, ‘inappropriate’ and unethical response.
+When conflict is imposed on us, a good percentage of the time it will mean being drawn into a position where most just “push backs” are twisted.
+They are then used by aggressors, and spectators alike, as evidence of a ‘disproportionate’, ‘inappropriate’ and unethical response.

 Instances include Israel’s recent response to ideological belligerents in Gaza and the West.
-Israel had two fronts, Gaza and the internet, where the Israeli defence force had to fight off a constant stream of misleading information that was circulating on social media.
+Israel had two fronts, Gaza and the internet.
+The Israeli defence force had to fight off a constant stream of misleading information that was circulating on social media.

-In the case of Australia, our involvement, as the Prime Minister has made clear, is to assist in the defence and provision of humanitarian aid to innocents.
-It is not to make war for the sake of war, or slyly create a police state while everybody’s distracted with petty first-world problems, such as how to remove a new free U2 album from an ipod et.al.
+In the case of Australia, our involvement, as the Prime Minister has made clear, is to assist in the defence and provision of humanitarian aid to innocent civilians.
+Australian involvement is not to make war for the sake of war.

 An abysmal situation cannot be held back by passivity, apathy, a will-to-power, appeasement or a poorly informed soft diplomacy.

-Responsible action here requires faith, open communication, purpose, a unified team and the courage to dedicate a wide variety of resources to neutralize it.
+Responsible action requires the restraint of faith in Christ, open communication, purpose, a unified team and the courage to dedicate a wide variety of resources to neutralise blatant threats to the innocent.

-When it comes to the old challenges of fascist imperialism, with its deification of society and sin, and the new masks it wears, we cannot apply the brilliant words of Martin Luther King Jnr without falling in servitude to an ideologically driven apathy, that thrives on the selective protests and permissions of the lords of neo-tolerance.
+The old challenges of socialist-fascist imperialism, with its deification of men, society and sin, and the new masks it wears, must be answered.
+The end and actions must not be driven by an apathy, that thrives on the selective protests and permissions of the lords of neo-tolerance.

 If, as Costello implies, there is any joy being taken in belligerency, we would do well to start our investigation there.

-‘Not even personal safety excuse[s] timidity in the pulpit’ [or podium] [ii]
+‘…personal safety should not excuse[s] timidity in the pulpit’ [or podium].

 So we stand in agreement with Ezekiel, Clement of Rome and Ambrose of Milan: